orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/03-Position Management/02-Fetch Positions.md

 ## 1. Overview of Fetching Positions

 The `fetchPositions()` function helps developers retrieve liquidity positions associated with a specific wallet.
-It scans the Solana blockchain for token accounts owned by the wallet, determines which ones represent positions, and decodes their data to provide detailed information about each position.
+It scans the Solana blockchain for token accounts owned by the wallet, determines which ones represent positions, and decodes the data to provide detailed information about each position.

 With this function, you can:
 - Identify all liquidity positions held by a wallet.